Universities must do more for people with disabilities

 The ACA criticizes the fact that although the BOKU Vienna’s brochures for first-year students contained information on the topic of studying with disabilities, they were not accessible for persons with disabilities.
 In addition, content on this topic was difficult to find on the BOKU Vienna website.
 The website was neither user-friendly nor accessible for persons with disabilities.

-The topic of disability remained largely unaddressed in the information material of the TU Graz.
-However, the brochure with information for the start of studies was available as an accessible document.
+In the information material provided by the TU Graz, the topic of disability remained largely unaddressed.
+However, the brochure containing information on the start of studies was available as an accessible document.
 The auditors note that the support services for accessible studying were described concretely and clearly on the website of the TU Graz website.

 - pdf Datei: